 Join the INsiders!

-Spring 2014 Conversation Dates
+Spring 2015 Conversation Dates

 Noted scholars join A Noise Within artists in a lively discussion series, tailored to each production.
 All symposia occur on Wednesdays at 6pm and are FREE for all ticket holders.
 No reservation required.